SiminKoux/OmniPlane-official-implementation/README.md

      visualize_segmentation(omega_map, palette, H, W, savePath, idx+1, soft=False,
                             threshold=0.5, target_indices=[2], bg_color=[0.9, 0.9, 0.9])
      ```
-     For the hard segmentation, you can specify one or more palette base colors to demonstrate.
+     For hard segmentation, you can specify one or more palette base colors for visualization.

-     For example, using `target_indices=[2]` indicates that the third base color in the optimized palette will be selected for visualization.
+     For instance, setting `target_indices=[2]` selects the third base color in the optimized palette for visualization.

 ## Stabilization
 To get the stabilized video frames, run the script below.